Understanding How Your Utility Company Credits You for Excess Solar Energy, and Why That Might Be Changing

 - Solar Generation: As the sun rises, your rooftop panels start capturing sunlight and converting it into usable electricity.
 If your home currently needs power to run your morning coffee maker or air conditioning unit, your house automatically consumes this free solar energy first.

 - Grid Export: Around midday, your solar system likely produces far more energy than your home can realistically use.
-This excess electricity flows backward through your bidirectional meter and directly onto the municipal grid.
+This excess electricity flows backward through your bi-directional meter and directly onto the municipal grid.
 Your utility meter records this outflow, banking proportional credits onto your energy account.

 - Utility Crediting: When the sun sets and your solar panels power down for the evening, your home seamlessly switches back to pulling electricity from the local grid.
 Instead of paying out of pocket for this nighttime usage, you pay using the exact credits you banked earlier in the day.
 At the end of your billing cycle, the utility calculates the net difference between the energy you produced and the energy you consumed.

-Net Metering vs. Net Billing: The Policy Shift
+Net Metering vs. Net Billing: Key Differences

-For more than a decade, the gold standard for renewable incentives was traditional 1-to-1 net metering.
-However, as residential solar becomes exponentially more popular, utility companies argue that paying the full retail rate forces non-solar customers to subsidize the cost of grid maintenance.
-As a result, states and utility commissions across the country are rapidly shifting toward a new framework known as net billing.
+For more than a decade, traditional 1-to-1 net metering was the gold standard for renewable incentives.
+However, as residential solar becomes exponentially more popular, utility companies argue that paying the full retail rate forces non-solar customers to subsidize grid maintenance.
+As a result, states and utility commissions across the country are rapidly shifting toward a new framework.
+Understanding net billing vs net metering is essential because it fundamentally restructures your system’s financial return.

 Here is a detailed breakdown of how these two dominant structures compare: